BEagle1984/silverback/_docs/2-configuration/204-multiple.md

     busConfigurator
         .Connect(endpoints => endpoints
             .AddInbound(CreateConsumerEndpoint("order-events"))
-            // The following inbound endpoint will use a basic InboundConnector instead of the default LoggedInboundConnector .AddInbound<InboundConnector>(CreateConsumerEndpoint("legacy-messages")));
+            // The following inbound endpoint will use a basic
+            // InboundConnector instead of the default
+            // LoggedInboundConnector
+            .AddInbound<InboundConnector>(
+                CreateConsumerEndpoint("legacy-messages")));
 }
 ```